TR-ARPES Signal in Pumped Semiconductors within Dynamical Projective Operatorial Approach (DPOA): Theory

-Such an expansion is of fundamental relevance as it gives insight into the actual excitation processes active in the system and connects them to the symmetries of the band structure and of the dipole couplings.
+Such an expansion, even if not used in the actual numerical calculations, is of fundamental relevance as it gives insight into the actual excitation processes active in the system and connects them to the symmetries of the band structure and of the dipole couplings.
 According to a well-established practice, we call the coefficient of the first-(second-)order term of the \emph{Peierls expansion}, Eq.~\ref{eq:Peierls_exp_T}, of the hopping term $T$ as the velocity (inverse-mass) term.

 The pump pulse $A\left(t\right)$ can be usually represented as $A\left(t\right)=A_{0}S\left(t\right)\cos\left(\omega_{\mathrm{pu}}t+\phi\right)$ where $\omega_{\mathrm{pu}}$ is the central frequency of the pulse, $\phi$ is its phase, and $S\left(t\right)$ is an envelope function that vanishes at $t\rightarrow\pm\infty$.
 A usual expression for the envelope function is a Gaussian, $S\left(t\right)=e^{-4\ln2t^{2}/\tau_{\mathrm{pu}}^{2}}$, where $\tau_{\mathrm{pu}}$ is its full-width at half maximum (FWHM) and, for the sake of simplicity, its center is just at $t=0$.
 Such an envelope gives a finite bandwidth to the pulse of the order $2\pi\hbar\tau_{\mathrm{pu}}^{-1}$, where $\tau_{\mathrm{pu}}^{-1}$ is FWHM of the corresponding Gaussian in frequency domain.